ForgeBytez-Official/ForgeBytez-Official/README.md

 # ForgeBytez 🚀

-**Small indie tech studio in Chittagong, Bangladesh**
+**Small Tech Studio based in Chittagong, Bangladesh**

-We build clean, modern, thoughtful digital things — and we only take on projects where we can deliver something we're genuinely proud of.
+We build Clean, Modern, Thoughtful digital things — and we only take on projects where we can deliver something we're genuinely proud of.

 ### What we do
 - Modern web apps & websites (nice frontend + solid, fast backend)